 In 2015, a bomb exploded at the Erawan Shrine in Bangkok, killing 20 people and injuring more than 120 others.
 Many people believe that the Four-Faced Buddha statue at the shrine protected some visitors from the full impact of the blast.
 Some even claim that the statue shed tears or showed other miraculous signs after the bombing.

-The fateful flight of 1997
+The Fateful flight of 1997

 On September 3, 1997, Vietnam Airlines Flight 815, which was flying from Ho Chi Minh City to Phnom Penh International Airport in Cambodia, crashed during landing.
 All 64 out of 66 people on board, including the crew and passengers, were killed, except for two children.